The campus bike guidelines listed below are a critical resource for UMD cyclists.

 When riding in roadways, note that many streets on campus have shared-lane markings.
-Bicyclists are allowed to use the whole lane and cars are required to give at least 3 feet of room when passing.
+Bicyclists are allowed to use the whole lane and cars are required to give at least 3 feet of space when passing.
 Cyclists must also obey traffic control signs, yield to pedestrians in crosswalks, and use hand signals to indicate direction.

 All state regulations related to traffic laws are enforced by the UMD Police Department.
 Maryland State Uniform Citations may be issued by police personnel for bicycle moving violations.
 The bicycle operator is responsible for all traffic citations.

 Bikes may only be parked on bike racks.
 Locking to trees, benches, railings or other objects is prohibited.
 Improperly parked bikes will be impounded.
 You may view all of the bike racks on campus by opening the Interactive Campus Map.
 DOTS is responsible for enforcing bike parking regulations.